RandyGonzalez95/CS480_Gonzalez/PA8/README.md

-# PA6: Model Loading
+# PA8: Bullet

 ## Team Members
 - Brett Knadle
 - Phillip Vong
 - Randy Gonzalez

+## Objective:
+- To become familiar with Bullet Physics
+- Be able to integrate 3D physics using Bullet into OpenGL program with user interaction.

+#Assignment:
+- Build a simple board (bottom with side walls) with 3 objects on it (a sphere, a cube, and a cylindar).
+- Make the Cylindar a static object and the sphere and cube dynamic objects.
+- provide input so that they can move ... in particular you want to be able to have the cube hit the ball and make it move...and then bounce off the walls and the cylindar.

 ## Dependencies, Building, and Running
 This program only runs if a object file path is specified in the command line.
-If you place an object file in the models folder you would enter this in the command line: ./Tutorial ../models/{FILENAME.obj} ../models/{FILENAME.png}
+If you place an object file in the models folder you would enter this in the command line: ./PA8

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).